precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 That's not to say that KMonad uses the same configuration options as QMK does.
 They're different programs made by different people.

-If you want to tweak the mod-tap functionality, which by the way is called a "multi-use button" in KMonad, the way to go is to use the button that fits your desired behaviour.
+If you want to tweak the mod-tap functionality, which by the way is called a "multi-use button" in KMonad, the way to go is to use the button that fits your desired behavior.
 KMonad has a bunch of mod-tap buttons.
 The one that's of interest for home row mods is `tap-hold-next-release`.

 `tap-hold-next-release` works best for home row mods as it reliably acts exactly like a modifier past the tapping term and activates the "tapping" button in rolling sequences.
 For more information on how it works and how the other multi-use buttons work, refer to the [configuration tutorial], and in particular, the [section on multi-use buttons].